 Step 3: New Student Orientation

-All non-exempt new students to City College are required to participate in a New Student Orientation.
+All non-exempt new students to City College are required to participate in an Online Orientation.
 The orientation answers many of your questions about becoming a student at City College and introduces you to essential programs, services and procedures.

 With the newly enacted Assembly Bill 705, we no longer offer the Native English and Math Placement Tests.